 Airbnb’s growth story also tells us why focusing on details is so important in engagement design: When the design team managing the Wishlist feature decided to change the generic star to a heart, engagement increased by 30%.
 This is because the star is utilitarian (functional), while the heart is aspirational.
 Core Drive 4: Ownership & Possession tell us that when we love something (or someone), our perceived value increases.
 Moreover, the heart has given travelers a reason to visit and engage with the site not only when looking for an accommodation, but also when they are bored or feel like day-dreaming.

 How does Airbnb engage its hosts and encourage them to improve their offerings?
-Airbnb is strongly focused on CD4: Ownership & Possession (earn money by renting out your space and become a co-host to manage other people’s properties and earn more) (fig. 6) and CD2: Development & Accomplishment (become a better and experienced host).
+It is strongly focused on CD4: Ownership & Possession (earn money by renting out your space and become a co-host to manage other people’s properties and earn more) (fig. 6) and CD2: Development & Accomplishment (become more experienced).

-CD2 is leveraged through a Superhost program: when certain conditions are met, hosts can earn a badge (achievement symbol) which gives them higher status within the Airbnb community and exclusive rewards (CD6), including: perks (such as extra bonuses when referring friends, and discounts on Airbnb experiences), access (to events and new products), increased visibility (superhost filter for guests), and boosters (tools to boost their business).
+Remember: when an experience is more game-like, we call it “explicit” gamification.
+Airbnb has chosen this approach to engage its hosts, through a Superhost program: when certain conditions are met, they can earn a badge (an example of an achievement symbol) which gives them higher status within the Airbnb community, and exclusive rewards (CD6).
+These include perks (such as extra bonuses when referring friends, and discounts on Airbnb experiences), access (to events and new products), increased visibility (Superhost filter for guests), and boosters (tools to boost their business).

 The Superhost program aims to create incentives to guarantee an optimal level of engagement, to turn hosts into guests, and guarantee the quality of the service offered.
-To sustain the desired behavior, Airbnb leverages CD8: Loss & Avoidance.
-Hosts can in fact lose the status if the requirements are no longer met.
+To sustain the desired behaviour, they leverage CD8: Loss & Avoidance.
+They can in fact lose the status if the requirements are no longer met.

 A recent study (Liang et al., 2017) recently confirmed the positive impact of achieving the Superhost badge in terms of income earned and number of reviews received from guests.

-Finally, we can see CD5: Social Influence & Relatedness in action, with a Host Mentor Program, that allows hosts to earn by supporting other hosts.
-The expansion of opportunities for hosts (co-hosts and mentors) can be seen as end-game design and reflects the true power of human-focused design to shape platform strategies.
+Finally, we can see CD5: Social Influence & Relatedness in action, with a Mentor Program, that allows hosts to earn money by supporting others.
+This expansion of opportunities can be seen as end-game design and reflects the true power of human-focused design to shape platform strategies.

-Airbnb is a truly innovative company who has successfully implemented human-focused design.
+Airbnb is a truly innovative company who has successfully implemented Gamification.
 Let’s sum up the key ingredients behind its success:

 - A strong CD6: Scarcity & Impatience (intrinsic scarcity of unique homes)